LinhTangTD/anuditverma.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-envelope about-icon"></span>
 I'm a risk-lover with great passion for problem-solving.
 I'm a goal-oriented, data-driven programmer that values collaboration, flexibility and creativity.
 I enjoy working in a diverse, self-motivated and strong-willed environment with a steep learning curve and open-minded attitude.
-I consider myself a good team player but I also enjoy taking initiatives and leadership.
 Let’s connect if you want to collab or just to chat more.
 Follow the social media links given below or <a target="_blank" href="mailto:tanglinh@grinnell.edu">drop me an e-mail</a>.
 </p>

 <br>